 1) Public Financial “Markets”

 The public markets are basically the entire financial industry.
-All the terms you hear thrown around at the office, by your friends or on the news—stocks, bonds, commodities, index funds, ETFs, mutual funds, options, derivatives, mortgage backed securities, REITs—these are all product offerings that the “financial industry” makes available to the public to invest in (for a sizable fee of course).
+All the terms you hear thrown around at the office, by your friends or on the news—stocks, bonds, commodities, index funds, ETFs, mutual funds, options, derivatives, mortgage backed securities, REITs, etc.

-Figuring out what (of this pile if sh!t) is the best way to go can seem friggin’ impossible.
+Figuring out which investment options are best for you can be tough.
 Especially when the creator of the products themselves (the financial industry) are trying to stack the deck in their favor at all times.

 2) Personally Owned Real Estate

 Now, with real estate you are more on your own than in public markets…sort of.
-There is obviously an entire industry devoted to the buying and selling of real estate, but you don’t have (as many) “investment services” offering to guide you through investing in real estate (except kinda in the case of REITs.
-Again..more on that in the long version).
+There is obviously an entire industry devoted to the buying and selling of real estate, but you don’t have (as many) “investment services” offering to guide you through investing in real estate (except kinda in the case of REITs).

 Sidebar 2: if you have read “Rich Dad, Poor Dad” you might be thinking, “But Robert Kiyosaki said that my ‘owned residence’ is my largest expense, not my largest asset.”
 Well, I have to vehemently disagree with him.
 In my opinion, an owned residence is one of the easiest, full(er) proof, tax avoiding, financial-piggy-backing-est type of investment you can likely ever make.
 The benefits to owning your residence are tremendous, both financially and emotionally.
 I agree with much of what he wrote in his book, but not that.
 Maybe someday I’ll meet Robert and we can discuss it!